-Due to the heat leak into the cold box, vaporization eventually reduces the amount of liquid in the reboiler to well below the normal operating level.
-When the liquid has been reduced to half of its normal level, either liquid must be added using liquid nitrogen or oxygen injection, or all liquid in the plant must be drained.
+Due to the heat leak into the coldbox, vaporization eventually reduces the amount of liquid in the reboiler to well below the normal operating level.
+When the liquid has been reduced to half of its normal level, either liquid shall be added using liquid nitrogen or oxygen injection, or all liquid in the plant shall be drained.

-When injecting liquid into the plant, it is advisable to use liquid nitrogen rather than LOX.
-When LOX is used, be aware that extra hydrocarbons are added to the system.
+When injecting liquid into the plant, it is advisable to use liquid nitrogen rather than LOX in particular for a long term cold stand-by.
+When LOX is used, be aware that extra hydrocarbons, CO2, N2O and in general contaminant are added to the system and could accumulate to exceed the maximum contaminant levels.

 If a hydrocarbon analyzer is available, continue monitoring hydrocarbons during the cold standby.
-All liquid must be drained if the contaminant levels in Table 5 or 6 (as applicable) are reached.
+All liquid shall be drained if the contaminant levels in Appendix 5 or 6 (as applicable) are reached.
 However, since sampling during a non-operating period might not be representative, a lower result should not be used to justify a failure to adhere to other recommended actions, as mentioned earlier in this paragraph.